-Freight trains halted in Seattle after possible gunshots heard
+Freight, Amtrak trains halted in Seattle after possible gunshots heard

 Seattle police, BNSF and other police agencies were investigating, said spokesman Gus Melonas, adding that all employees had been accounted for as investigators sought to determine whether shots were fired.

-Five trains were stopped on the main route and work was halted at the switching yard after the sounds were heard about 6 p.m., Melonas said.
+Multiple trains were stopped on the main route between Seattle and Portland and work was halted at the switching yard after the sounds were heard about 6 p.m., Melonas said.

+Two Amtrak passenger trains were also stopped, he said.
+Melonas said he didn’t know where those trains were being held.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.